chipweinberger/flutter_blue_plus/README.md

 ## Using Ble in App Background

 **This is an advanced use case**.
 FlutterBluePlus does not support everything.
 You may have to fork it.
+PRs are welcome.

 ### iOS